-Baseball Canada contact: Andre Lachance, Manager/Baseball Operations (alachance@baseball.ca)
+Baseball Canada contact: Kelsey McIntosh, Program Coordinator (kmcintosh@baseball.ca)

 As host, each team will be responsible to pay your committee an amount of \$3000 for a 3 day championship, \$4000 for a 4 day championship and \$5000 for a 5 day championship.
 (Note: these are scheduled days of play).
 All accommodations cost exceeding the money received from team are the sole responsibility of the host.
-You are responsible to invoice each participating provinces for the accommodation fees.
+Baseball Canada responsible to invoice each participating provinces for the accommodation fees, and forward to Host (1st installment July 1st, final payment Aug 1st).
 Host is not responsible to cover accommodation cost for the host team.